 Perhaps my favourite part about Pa Bul Lo is their special lunch menu available only on weekdays, where one can get selected mains for just S$12—a rare but welcome sight especially since Korean cuisine can sometimes be so unnecessarily pricey in Singapore.

-Hoping to break my boring habit of ordering jjampong wherever I go, I decide on the Spicy Clams Kal-guksu (S$12), which I like to describe as a spicy Korean ban mian.
+Hoping to break my boring habit of ordering jjampong wherever I go, I decided on the Spicy Clams Kal-guksu (S$12), which I like to describe as a spicy Korean ban mian.
 The dish entails handmade, knife-cut wheat flour noodles in broth alongside other ingredients, much like the aforementioned local dish that many know and love.
 The Kal-guksu’s broth boasts a deep, briny flavour that is a delightful burst of umami—making the dish extremely tasty and easy to love.

 The Jjajangmyeon (S$15) would have fared better with a tad more meat bits as opposed to just onions for toppings, while the Soondubu Jjigae (S$12 during lunch, S$13 UP) is close to faultless.
 The hearty, flavourful broth is nothing but sweet relief on a cold, rainy January morning.